Loek21/Protein-Pow-d-er/README.md

 One can select any of the algorithms mentioned in the next chapters.
 Choose "random", "twist", "greedy", "breadth", "eha" or "pull" to use any of the respective algorithms.

 ### Protein string number
 One can select any of the following numbers with the respective protein string.
-Where the numbers 0 through 8 originate from the given assignment and the numbers 9 through 13 originate from available literature.
+Where the numbers 0 through 8 originate from the given assignment and the numbers 10 through 13 originate from available literature.
+String number 9 is reserved for a custom string input from the user.
+If this option is chosen, the user will be asked to fill in either their own custom string, or a length and model (HP or HPC) to create a random string.

 0: HHPHHHPH

 1: HHPHHHPHPHHHPH